shimniok/eeZeeAmp/documentation/README.md

 ## Quick Start

- * Install pin headers (see How to Assemble below)
+ * Install pin headers (see *How to Assemble* below)
- * Install 200uF output capacitor
+ * Install 200uF output capacitor (**note polarity!**)
- * Connect speaker to SP+ and GND
+ * Connect speaker to ```SP+``` and ```GND```
- * Connect potentiometer to VOL
+ * Connect potentiometer to the 3 ```VOL``` pins
- * Connect audio input positive to IN+, negative to GND
+ * Connect audio input positive to ```IN+```, negative to ```GND```
- * Connect 4-12V positive to V+, negative to GND
+ * Connect 4-12V positive to ```V+```, negative to ```GND```

 ## Introduction
 If you've ever created a project that generates sound, you'll appreciate eeZeeAmp, which makes it convenient and easy to add an audio amplifier to your breadboard.
+It's extremely compact, clearly labeled, and is simple and convenient to use.

-The board is based on an LM386 audio amplifier and provides breakout pins for volume, gain, input, output, and power as well as supporting circuitry: volume circuit, bypass capacitors, audio output AC coupled capacitor, and high pass filter.
+The board is based on an LM386 audio amplifier and provides breakout pins for volume, gain, input, output, and power as well as supporting circuitry: capacitatively coupled input, volume circuit, bypass capacitors, AC-coupled audio-grade output capacitor, and high pass filter.

 ## About the LM386
 The LM386 is a popular, low-voltage, low-distortion audio power amplifier with configurable gain from 20X-200X.
 It uses ground-referenced inputs and the output is conveniently biased to half the supply voltage.
 The chip's quiescent power drain is 24mW at 6V.
 Low distortion of 0.2% THD (Gain = 20, Vin = 6V, Rload = 8Ω, PO = 125mW, f = 1kHz).
+Power supply rejection ratio (PSRR) of 50dB referred to output (Vin = 6V, f = 1 kHz, pins 1 and 8 open, and with bypass capacitor of 10uF pre-installed on the board).

 Datasheet: [lm386.pdf](http://www.ti.com/lit/ds/symlink/lm386.pdf)

+## Power Supply
+Supply 4-12V of power to the board.
+Connect the positive side of your supply to ```V+``` and the negative supply to one of the three ```GND``` pins.

+## Speaker
+You can use an 4-16Ω speaker for output, but you'll get more power output with less power dissipation using an 8-16Ω speaker.

+## Audio Input
+Connect the positive audio signal

+## Potentiometer
+A 100K potentiometer will work best.
+Connect the wiper of the potentiometer (pot) to the ```> VOL``` pin and connect the other two pot leads to the ```VOL``` pins.

+### Linear Taper
+A linear taper potentiometer has a resistance that varies linearly with wiper position.
+While it works reasonably well with the LM386, our hearing isn't linear in its sensitivity.

+### Audio Taper
+An audio taper pot has a resistance that varies non-linearly to match our hearing.
+To our ears, such a pot produces *loudness* that appears to vary linearly with wiper position.

 ## Setting Gain
 By default, with no external components, gain factor is set to 20 (26 dB).
 For a gain of 200, connect a 10uF capacitor between pins 1 and 8.